Activities Funding Board (AFB)

-The Student Center (SC includes SC North, SC South and the SC Satellite buildings) is the heart of student activity and offers a wide variety of useful products, services, and opportunities to meet and connect with other people.
-The SC is home to clean, comfortable lounge space; meeting rooms for conducting organization meetings, social events, and educational programs; and offices for student organizations and student organization support.
-The SC is also home to exciting dining options, Shasta’s Cones & More, Games Room, enhanced lounge space, a wide array of meeting spaces and study rooms, and so much more.
+University Center (UC includes UC North, UC South and the UC Satellite buildings) is the heart of student activity and offers a wide variety of useful products, services, and opportunities to meet and connect with other people.
+Though currently under renovation and operating with reduced services, the UC is still home to clean, comfortable lounge space; meeting rooms for conducting organization meetings, social events, and educational programs; and offices for student organizations and student organization support.
+When the renovation is complete in January of 2015, the UC will also be home to exciting new dining options including Freshii, new and enhanced lounge space, a wide array of meeting spaces and study rooms, and so much more.

-The Student Center houses numerous student services in both the SC North and South buildings:
+The University Center is also the home of numerous student services in both the UC North and South buildings:

 - Veterans Services (N202)